Academic Literacies Program

 • WTG 124 Discovering Academic Literacies

-• WTG 130 Introduction to Academic Writing
+• WTG 130 Academic Writing: Entering the Conversation

 • WTG 150 Academic Writing: Crossing Borders